kinderp/zibaldone/README.md

 `ibs qam assign SUSE:Maintenace:ID:RR`

-## Check if update is assigned now to myself
+## Check if the update is assigned to myself

 `ibs qam my`